WabilAsjad/cs341-final-project/README.md

 ![](https://i.imgur.com/3Al9qJ1.gif)

-- Then opened `setting.json` file in `.vscode`, check if you see the below information
+- Then open `setting.json` file in `.vscode`, check if you see the below information

 ![](https://i.imgur.com/wFWavY4.png)